CriticalSolutionsNetwork/ADAuditTasks/README.md

 [Patch Tuesday Newsletter](https://patchtuesday.criticalsolutions.net/)
 ## Summary

-- The module contains various Active Directory auditing tasks that generate logs, CSV output and report objects.
-Most reports can be sent via Send-AuditEmail by using them as the -AttachmentFiles parameter.
+The ADAuditTasks module provides a comprehensive set of tools for auditing and reporting on Active Directory resources, including users, computers, and network devices.
+The module generates logs, CSV output, and report objects, which can be sent via email using the `Send-AuditEmail` function.

 ## Help Documentation

 See the [ADAuditTasks help documentation](https://criticalsolutionsnetwork.github.io/ADAuditTasks/) for more information on this module and how to use it.

 ## Public Functions

 The following Public Functions are available to the user executing the tasks:

 - `Convert-NmapXMLToCSV`
 - `Get-ADActiveUserAudit`